Estimated new cases and deaths from laryngeal cancer in the United States in 2024:[1]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Treatment options for stage II cancer of the supraglottis include the following:
+Treatment options for stage II cancer of the supraglottis include:

 Radiation therapy should be preferred because of the good results, preservation of the voice, and the possibility of surgical salvage in patients whose disease recurs locally.

-Treatment options for stage II cancer of the glottis include the following:
+Treatment options for stage II cancer of the glottis include:

-Treatment options for stage II cancer of the subglottis include the following:
+Treatment options for stage II cancer of the subglottis include:

 For more information, see the Treatment Option Overview for Laryngeal Cancer section.